degami/php-forms-api/README.md

  * Validate the form.
 If the form was not submitted fail validation without checking anything so the form displays for the first time.
 If this request was the result of submitting this form run all field validators.
 If any of the validators fail set error conditions in the form.
+Then the form's level validate handler is called if it is found.
  * If the form was submitted and passed validation run any field processors defined to run after validation (postprocess).
 Then check if the submit handler is exists as a php function.